AGENCY: Healthcare Demand Generation

-They're researching their treatment online before any clinic appointment is booked.
-If you're invisible in those searches, you're invisible at the moment the choice gets made.
+Patients now research treatments online before any clinic appointment is booked.
 UK private healthcare admissions hit record highs in 2023, with self-pay the fastest-growing segment (PHIN, Q1 2024).
 The clinical-only buyer model assumed they wouldn't be searching.
 That assumption is now expensive.
+AGENCY builds the legal framework first, then the messaging, campaigns, and proof - so the compliance team becomes the enabler, not the blocker.

 Senior patient researching her treatment options - direct-to-patient marketing in healthcare